Zernez/Bathroom-Activity-from-audio/README.md

 •	In this notebook is possible to have a first glance of accuracy only from given dataset.

+•	The validation label in this notebook is "toilet_flush"

 ## Labels selected

-•	vacuum_cleaner, water_drops, washing_machine, brushing_teeth, toilet_flush
+•	"vacuum_cleaner", "water_drops", "washing_machine", "brushing_teeth", "toilet_flush"

-•	Future candidate to discuss for inserting: Breathing, Showering, Footsteps, Open-Faucet
+•	Future candidate to discuss for inserting: "breathing", "showering", "footsteps", "open_faucet", "washing_hands"

 ## TODO

 •	Confusion-matrix needed, some feature maybe are not so pertinent e.g. "water-drops"

 •	Feature for audio extract, labeling and appropriate merge into pre-existent database and dataframe.